Neshaminy Manor Review: An Honest Look Inside

 Here's what we found in our review of Neshaminy Manor:

-• Nursing staff turnover is 22.1%, well below the state average of 46.6%.
-This stability helps maintain consistent care relationships despite slightly lower staffing hours.
+Nursing staff turnover is about 16 percent, well below typical state averages, which helps maintain consistent care relationships despite staffing hours slightly below average.

 The facility offers memory care and pulmonary rehabilitation.
 It's a good option for families seeking care in Bucks County, but visit in person to assess if it fits your specific needs.